 “I believe in providing a nurturing environment where each child is encouraged to develop to their fullest potential so that they will thrive and become confident, competent learners and know that they are valued.”

 Dee has been working at Small Miracles since 2012 and has been working in the early childhood sector for over 20 years.
-She is married to Adam and has two children, Helena who is studying at university and Fletcher who attends Glendowie College.
+She has two children, Helena who is a nurse and Fletcher who is studying at University.

 She has a Bachelor of Teaching (ECE) and believes that the early years are extremely fundamental to the development of our tamariki and feels that it is both such a pleasure and a privilege to be part of their early learning journey.
 She has Full Registration.